-Nursery stock, green lumber, and other material living, dead, cut, or fallen, including logs, stumps, roots, branches, and composted and uncomposted chips of the genus Fraxinus; and
+Nursery stock, green lumber, and other material living, dead, cut, or fallen, including logs, stumps, roots, and branchesof the genus Fraxinus; and

 Any other article, product, or means of conveyance not listed in paragraph A, B or C may be designated as a regulated article if an inspector determines that it presents a risk of spreading emerald ash borer and notifies the person in possession of the article, product, or means of conveyance that it is subject to the restrictions of the regulations.

 3. Area Under Quarantine.

 Cumberland County:

 The southwest corner of Oxford County including the following Minor Civil Divisions: Brownfield, Denmark, Fryeburg, Hiram and Porter.